 - Bring lemon juice and water to a gentle boil (I do this in a glass measuring cup in the microwave).
 Whisk in the sugar until completely dissolved.

 - Carefully invert the cake onto a serving platter (the cake should still be slightly warm).
-Gently brush the syrup onto the exterior of the cake, allowing it to be absorbed, then going over it again.
-Cool completely.
+Gently brush the syrup onto the exterior of the cake, allowing it to be absorbed.
+Cool completely before adding the frosting.

 Frosting:

 - Using a hand mixer or stand mixer, beat cream cheese and butter until smooth and creamy.
 Add powdered sugar and lemon juice and beat until well combined.
-Add more powdered sugar to thicken or lemon juice to thin.
-I like this frosting on the thinner side so that it starts to drip down the sides a bit.
+Add more powdered sugar to thicken, or lemon juice to thin.
+I like this frosting on the thinner side so that it drips down the sides a bit.

-- Spread the frosting on top of the cooled cake and top with garnishes.
-Store this cake in the fridge and bring it to room temp before serving.
+- Spread the frosting on top of the cake and top with garnishes.
+Store this cake in the refrigerator and bring to room temperature before serving.

 Video